henriquesimoes/humpback/solutions/README.md

   sudo apt install screen
 ```

-Basically, this utilitary allows us to emulate a terminal.
-This makes possible
+Basically, this utility allows us to emulate a terminal.
+This makes possible to
-to detach from bash and exit the container whenever we want without killing the
+detach from bash and exit the container whenever we want without killing the
 process running in `screen`.
 We will show some steps on how to use it in later
 sections.
 For a detailed explanation on how it works, see its man page.